 Locations to find pre-spawn bass aren’t always easy to identify, but with a little bit of work with your electronics and mapping, you should be able to have success.

 First, you should start about a third of the way back into the creeks, beginning by graphing points, grass lines, and ditches leading into spawning pockets and flats.
 Bass will most likely stack up on isolated pieces of structure and begin to feed.
 Once you find some fish with the moving baits, slow down and drag big baits to pick up those lethargic giants.
-My dad (below) was able to apply these exact principles last weekend, and he caught his new personal best – 7.75 pounds! – on the V&M Football Jig.
+My dad (below) was able to apply these exact principles in early March, and he caught his new personal best – 7.75 pounds! – on the V&M Football Jig.

 Hopefully this article and the video below will shed some light on the pre-spawn so you can go out and enjoy great fishing for yourself.